surf-rdm/yoda-tutorial/episodes/unsupervised-rdm.Rmd

 -   You can add metadata to your project in the Research area
 -   You can submit a dataset to the Vault to secure a frozen version of your dataset
--   Copy a datapackage from Vault to Research space to continue working with it
+-   You can copy a datapackage from Vault to Research space to continue working with it
 :::